LEQEMBI- lecanemab injection, solution

 Hypersensitivity Reactions

 Inform patients that hypersensitivity reactions, including angioedema and anaphylaxis have occurred in patients who were treated with LEQEMBI.
-Advise patients to see immediate medical attention if they experience any symptoms of serious or severe hypersensitivity reactions [see Warnings and Precautions (5.2)].
+Advise patients to seek immediate medical attention if they experience any symptoms of serious or severe hypersensitivity reactions [see Warnings and Precautions (5.2)].

 Infusion-Related Reactions